hemang-rh/spinup-ai/README.md

   - Install NFD and NIVIDIA GPU operator
   - Install Serverless and Servicemesh operator
   - Install RHOAI and depdendent components

+> [!IMPORTANT]
+> Don't run automation for individual components as they get run as part of full cluster setup.

 ### Individual Component Setup